NERV-DAO/documentation/README.md

 # NERV whitepaper
-Why the DAO was created, what is its goal and mission and how we plan to succeed
+Why the DAO was created, what is its goal and mission and how we plan to succeed.

 # NERV by-laws
 Set of rules that define how the organization should operate internaly and interact with the external real world.